lockedz/hellockedz/README.md

 Update:
 - Changed a lot of things.
 Since the bot was/is banned (it's not allowed at all to have automatic responses or messages), I did this more as a personal hobby.
 It works pretty close with Streamlabs (automatic checking when bets have opened, you have that option in the code);

-- Change in ./bin/globals.js line 20 the "Bot" to watch for the bets (Streamlabs) in Kripp's case;
+- Change at ./bin/globals.js line 20 the "Bot" to watch for the bets (Streamlabs) in Kripp's case;

-- Change in ./obj/options.js line 9, 10 and 12 with the bot nick, bot oath hash and channel(s) to mine respectively;
+- Change at ./obj/options.js line 9, 10 and 12 with the bot nick, bot oath hash and channel(s) to mine respectively;

-- Change in ./obj/Bot.js line 7 the "bot owner".
+- Change at ./obj/Bot.js line 7 the "bot owner".
 Some commands depend on the owner/are only owner available;

+### CHANGELOG
-CHANGELOG - 23/09/2019
+#### 23/09/2019
 - Added support for PvE bets (Kripp's PvE bets are: 'before' (low tier), 'during' (mid tier) and 'finish' (high tier);

+#### 09/10/2019
+- Refactor of some code from index.js to Analytics.js
+- I thought that the bot was defaulting bets that were > MAX_BET_VALUE to MAX_BET_VALUE itself.
+It is not.
+It won't be considered a valid bet and no writing done.
+This behavior is intended